kkavina361-arch/KLA-SwinIR-Project/README.md

 The script uses CUDA when a CUDA-enabled PyTorch environment is available and otherwise falls back to CPU.

 Local Verification

+The evaluation pipeline was tested in a separate environment before submission.

 Metric	Result
 Images processed	400
 NPY outputs	400